 Dependence on a single PSP creates a single point of failure.
 Outages, geographical limitations, or risk policies can easily and entirely impact your payment processes.

-Thanks to cascading, companies can connect multiple payment service providers into a single pool and dynamically split traffic evenly among them.
+Thanks to balancing, companies can connect multiple payment service providers into a single pool and dynamically split traffic evenly among them.
 This strategy will not only help minimise risk but also secure business continuity in the event of disruptions within a single PSP.

 For merchants handling high volume, this aspect is key, as even a short period of downtime can cause significant financial damage.
 Moreover, it gives businesses additional pull when negotiating with payment providers, as the volume is not tied to a single partner.